How To Raise Your Kids To Be Future CEOs

 Ultimately, their parents signed off on a two-for-one piercing deal and a promise to share earrings.

-“He was very strict on grades,” said Morrison, noting that he incentivized success.
-They got money for making A’s and were docked pay when they made C’s or below.

 Indeed, they were enterprising youngsters.
-The pair organized events for the kids in the neighborhood to raise money for charity, hosting carnival games and shows and charging admission, which they donated to find a cure for muscular dystrophy.
+The pair organised events for the kids in the neighbourhood to raise money for charity, hosting carnival games and shows and charging admission, which they donated to find a cure for muscular dystrophy.

 That drive helped them later in their journeys to the c-suite.
 While Wilderotter stumbled onto the executive track working for startups in Silicon Valley, Morrison, having always wanted to run a business, took the corporate route.
 She worked her way up through the sales and marketing departments of major consumer goods companies, including Procter & Gamble, PepsiCo, and Kraft, before joining Campbell’s in 2003.